JessicaShiel/computational.theory/README.md

 # computational.theory
-My classwork for my Computational Theory Module.
+My classwork for my Computational Theory Module and Assessment for my Submission.